zbo14/passworld/README.md

 When you want to decrypt something you've encrypted, you hand `passworld` the output from the encryption step and give it your password.
 With the password and salt provided, it's able to re-derive the encryption key.
 With the encryption key and nonce provided, it's able to decrypt the file or directory contents.

+## A note on security

+`passworld` uses pseudo-random number generation and encryption/decryption primitives in [Node crypto](https://nodejs.org/docs/latest-v10.x/api/crypto.html) so it's susceptible to any vulnerabilites discovered in that module.
+We suggest using the latest LTS version of Node and updating the Node version if/when security vulnerabilities are addressed.

+If you discover a vulnerability in `passworld`, let us know!
+Refer to the [contributing guidelines](#Contributing) to see how you can help.

+**WARNING:** `passworld` hasn't received a formal security audit so use it at your own risk and beware of 🐉 !

 ## Install

 Make sure you have [Docker](https://docs.docker.com/install/), [Node](https://nodejs.org/en/download/), and [nvm](https://github.com/nvm-sh/nvm) installed.